RU

 Each of special topics will cover no less 25% of the volume.
 Editorial Board hope on these topics as perspective for the journal progress.
 The journal enlargement is thought as mutual development together with our authors.

-The main journal topics are (No)Doubt, Main Issue, Theory and Methodology, Articles, Discussions, Sources, Reviews, Academic Chronicle.
+The main journal topics are (No)Doubt, Main Issue, Theory and Methodology, Articles, Discussions, Sources, Academic Chronicle.